-Ultimately, what you wear will not matter.
+Ultimately, what you wear wont so much matter.
 If I come to your home and your toddler's in a nappy and your son is refusing to put on a shirt, those are going to be stunning pictures (in fact, please wait for me to arrive to dress them - I adore capturing wardrobe changes!).
 Those shots will be authentic and sweet and will capture something real (not the least your little one's gorgeous baby rolls!).

 Do you use props?

 I don't require props and don't provide them, but if there's a special object (such as a much-loved blanket or quilt) that you'd like included in the session then be sure to bring it along. : )